-Diverticular disease is a condition where small bulges or pockets form in the wall of the large intestine.
+Diverticular disease is a common condition where small bulges or pockets form in the wall of the large intestine.
 These pockets are called diverticula and often do not cause any symptoms.
 Diverticular disease is linked to a low-fibre diet, and is more common as people age.
 One in 3 Australians aged over 45 have diverticular disease.

 Diverticulitis occurs when the diverticula become inflamed or infected, caused by bacteria trapped inside one of the bulges.
 This can lead to complications, such as an abscess next to the intestine.